International Studies Minor

 What You'll Learn

-Our international studies minor provides you with a well-rounded understanding of global affairs coupled with experiential learning and high-impact activities.
+Our international studies minor offers a well-rounded understanding of global affairs, complemented by experiential learning and high-impact activities.

-The curriculum requires Introduction to International Politics (3 credits), along with 18 credits from various disciplines to supplement and expand your knowledge:
+The curriculum requires the introductory course International Politics, Organizations, and Society (3 credits) along with 18 credits from various disciplines to supplement and expand your knowledge:

-• Six credits focus on “conceptualizing the international.”
-These courses will help you understand the fundamental concepts within the international arena mainly through history and geography.
+- Six credits focus on “conceptualizing the international.”
+These courses will help you understand the foundational ideas and frameworks that shape international society, whether through historical perspectives, the study of globalization, or other approaches that explore how the international arena is defined and understood

-• An additional 6 credits focus on “operationalizing the international.”
-These courses examine how individuals utilize and perform modern international practices from political science, economics and business.
+- An additional 6 credits focus on “operationalizing the international.”
+These courses examine how individuals interact with, utilize, and participate in modern international practices, highlighting the institutions, dynamics, and challenges that shape contemporary global affairs

-• The final 6 credits focus on “applying the international.”
-These courses give students direct experience with modern international issues through study abroad, foreign languages, internships and experiential courses such as Model UN.
+- The final 6 credits focus on “applying the international.”
+These courses immerse students in real-world international experiences; potential courses could include study abroad programs, foreign language studies, internships, and hands-on activities such as Model UN.

-You can specialize in a specific region, supplementing your classes with language skills and study abroad, or take courses designed to illustrate the world at large.
+You can specialize in a specific region, supplement your classes with language skills and study abroad, or take courses designed to illustrate the world at large.

-Upon completion of the program, you will not only have a strong background in international studies, but will have completed activities and courses that go beyond the classroom.
+Upon completion of the program, you will not only have a strong background in international studies, but you will also have completed activities and courses that extend beyond the classroom.

 What You Can Do